pedro-coelho-dr/owasp-juice-shop-security-report/readme.md

     ![alt text](img/broken-add-response.png)

-Attempting to add more items to the basket on basket page using a `PUT` request or using Burp Suite's Repeater tool was unsuccessful.
+Attempting to add more items to the basket on basket page using a `PUT` request or using Burp Suite's Repeater tool were unsuccessful.
 The vulnerability could only be exploited through the "Add to Basket" functionality on the main page by intercepting and modifying the request.

 ![alt text](img/broken-add-site.png)